CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-aws-existing.md

 Cloud Application Manager Provider Option | Description | Related Links
 --- | --- | ---
  Use an existing AWS customer account | This is not an Optimized account and customer pays Amazon for usage. | [Click here](https://www.ctl.io/knowledge-base/cloud-application-manager/deploying-anywhere/using-your-aws-account/)
-   Migrate my account to CenturyLink for consolidated billing and Platform Support | **This is a Cloud Optimized option.** Provided Amazon has approved a share shift agreement, this allows an existing customer account to move under CenturyLink's care. | This page
+   Migrate my account to CenturyLink for consolidated billing and Platform Support | **This is a Cloud Optimized option.** Provided Amazon has approved agreement, this allows an existing customer account to move under CenturyLink's care. | This page
   Create a new AWS account for consolidated billing and Platform Support | **This is a Cloud Optimized option.** Initiates the new account creation process, enabling the customer to immediately enter CenturyLink's care without prior approval from AWS. | [Click Here](./partner-cloud-integration-aws-new.md)

 Most Amazon Web Services offering are available through CenturyLink.